-The course opens with a lecture presentation on the critical reasoning and communication skills that are important to passing the Oral Certification exam and that will be emphasized in the recorded mock orals available for your viewing.
+The course opens with a lecture presentation on the critical reasoning and communication skills that are important to passing the Oral Certification exam, which will be emphasized in the recorded mock orals available for your viewing.
 The recorded mock orals cover standard of care relevant cases utilizing a half-hour mock oral exam with feedback format.
-Participant volunteers and some of our best faculty were recorded in 25-minute virtual simulations of the Oral Board process followed by faculty critique.
-The recorded material covers all required topic areas and will be available for your viewing beginning 5 days prior to the Osler review weekend through the board exam.
+In addition, participant volunteers and some of our best faculty were recorded in 25-minute virtual simulations of the Oral Board process, followed by faculty critique.
+The recorded material covers all required topic areas and will be available for your viewing beginning five days before the Osler review weekend through the board exam.

-Course fees include participating in 2 private virtual mock oral scheduled during the 3 days encompassing the course.
+Course fees include participating in 1 private virtual mock oral scheduled during the three days encompassing the course.
 Participants may purchase additional mock orals if desired; however, topic availability may be limited near the start of the course.
 Participants are matched with faculty based on their topic selections.

 The Osler Institute is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The Osler Institute designates this other activity (recorded case reviews plus real-time virtual one-on-one interaction with Faculty) for a maximum of 30 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 • Breast • CNS • Gastrointestinal • Genitourinary • Gynecologic • Head, Neck, and Skin • Lung, Soft Tissue, and Bone • Lymphoma • Pediatric

 Enter Mock Oral topic preference(s) in the indicated box that appears during the registration process.

 At the conclusion of this course, participants should be able to perform the following for cancers of the eight ABR defined anatomical categories: